 Individualized learning with a DOS — Director of Studies

 Each ALEPH student designs a yearly learning plan under the direct supervision of his or her Director of Studies and the overall supervision of the Academic VAAD.
 Because not all learning is necessarily in the format of a formal academic course, we employ the term “units” of study with the understanding that a “unit” is the academic or practical equivalent to a semester-length graduate seminar or practicum.
 The curriculum itself blends a variety of modalities of learning, including our own retreats, seminars and video-conference courses, with other distance-learning programs as well as courses taken in universities, colleges, synagogues, and seminaries, under the supervision of each student’s Director of Studies.
-All Directors of Studies are members of the ALEPH Ordination Program’s Academic VAAD.

 The ALEPH Rabbinic Program curriculum requires a minimum of 60 units of study spanning an array of subjects and disciplines, representing the equivalent of five years of full-time graduate level study, including both academic coursework and the full range of experiences that prepare an individual for spiritual leadership.
 The combination of a student’s academic coursework, practica, seminars, and meetings should be the equivalent of 15 semesters of study, including summers.

 The ALEPH Rabbinic Program’s academic requirements are comparably rigorous as those of any respected liberal seminary, even as each seminary understandably structures its curriculum to reflect its unique philosophy, emphasizing the style of learning and the content it values most.

 Course Distribution Requirements